 Sharing the same goals and values is paramount to the success of a team.
 But for those shared values to persist, they need to be communicated often and through different channels.
 Skip-level meetings are a great way to remind and demonstrate the values you want your team to have.

 And there is, of course, the simple curiosity and human connection.
-I am lucky enough to work with nearly 60 individuals from 14 countries with different experiences, stories and personalities.
+I am lucky enough to work with over 60 individuals from 14 countries with different experiences, stories and personalities.
 Being able to talk to them regularly gives me a glimpse into diverse lives and cultures.
 And teaches me a lot of unexpected things.

 I find that ad-hoc skip-level meetings can be a powerful management tool.
 Every time there is a decision I have announced to the team that I know would cause tension, or when there is a performance or personal issue with any of my team members, I make it a point to have a direct conversation with them.
 This could be a bit tricky as their direct manager may see it as interference, so it is essential to have full alignment before scheduling the conversation with the employee.

 But to establish trust and reap the skip-level meetings’ full benefits, they should not occur only to address issues.
 They work best if used as a regular pulse-check, and their frequency should depend on the topics and areas that will be discussed.
 They should not be so close together that it makes them tedious and boring, and at the same time, if they are spread too far apart, it might be hard to build and maintain a proper connection.